SMTG-Bham/surfaxe/README.md

 ## License and how to cite

 Surfaxe is free to use under the MIT License.
 Please cite [add link] if you use it in your research.

+## Dependencies

+Surfaxe relies primarily on [Pymatgen](pymatgen.org) for manipulating crystal structures and interfacing with the DFT codes.

 ## Detailed requirements